 In my opinion, the best humidifiers for houseplants are warm mist humidifiers with large capacity water tanks that are easy to clean.
 While there are pros and cons to each of these options, this will always be my favorite.

-If you’d prefer a cool-mist humidifier, I also like the 4L Taotronics Cool Mist Humidifier.
-You may notice that both of my favorites are Taotronics.
+If you’d prefer a cool-mist humidifier, I also like the 4L Cool Mist Humidifier.
+You may notice that both of my favorites are Levoit.
 I love this company and their humidifiers.
 They have excellent customer service and great products that last for a long time.

 For more information on why I love these two machines and a few more of my personal suggestions, read on!